veres-one/docs.veres.one/docs/agreements/maintainer.md

 Contract are internal costs and are not covered by Service Recipient.

-In addition to any other right or remedy provided by law, if Veres One Project fails to pay for the Services when due, Veres One Maintainer has the option to treat such failure to pay as a material breach of this Contract, and may cancel this Contract and/or seek legal remedies.
+In addition to any other right or remedy provided by law, if Veres One Project fails to pay for the Services when due, Maintainer has the option to treat such failure to pay as a material breach of this Contract, and may cancel this Contract and/or seek legal remedies.